jidongxiao/networksecurity/labs/icmp/README.md

 iface = "enp0s3"  # replace with your network interface name
 ```

 **Note**: how to find the default gateway ip address in the victim VM?
-Run this command:
+Run this command in the victim VM:

 ```console
 $ ip route